strongtyped/strongtyped.github.io/source/_posts/2014-05-11-reactive-programming-try-future.markdown

     // ...
 ```

-The standard Scala library already has an `onComplete` method in the `Future` class
+The `Future` class of the standard Scala library already has an `onComplete` method
 that is equivalent to `register`.
 The definition of `register` is given for didactical reasons only.

 It is important that you understand the _usage_ of `mkFuture`